BobAmand/SmartSafety/README.md

 2. created a repository BEFORE starting with Heroku template
 3. will add/commit/push README.md and then restart Heroku Django template.
 4. Name will be SmartSafety, consistent with Repository name.

+Will use this environment to build initial proof of principle for early \
+warning for out of range lab values.